starman-underground/LedPipelines/scripts/README.md

         uint16_t dataOffset; // Offset in bits from start of bitmap data };
     ```
-- This data is then written to the header file ../include/resources/FontAtlas.h which is linked to by LedPipelineUtils.h.
+- This data is then written to the header file `../include/resources/FontAtlas.h` which is linked to by `LedPipelineUtils.h`.
 ## Building
 ```bash
 clang++ -std=c++17 -O2 ConvertFontToProgmem.cpp -o ConvertFontToProgmem.exe